Skip to main content

 4. In the Content Tab → Title, type a descriptive title.

-Theme Builder - Name the Template parts
+Name the Global Footer Template

 Translate the Footer Template